Business routes of Interstate 80

-Business routes of Interstate 80 (I-80) exist in four states: California, Nevada, Utah, and Wyoming.
+Interstate 80 Business may refer to several business routes of the Interstate Highway System that connects Interstate 80 with the central business district of various cities bypassed by I-80.
+The business route in each community is considered a unique route.
+In many cases, these routes are a former section of a U.S. Route or state highway.

 California

 Interstate business routes in California are assigned by the California Department of Transportation (Caltrans) but are not maintained by Caltrans unless they overlay other routes of the state highway system.
 Local authorities may request route assignment from the Caltrans Transportation System Information Program, and all requests require approval of the executive committee of the American Association of State Highway and Transportation Officials (AASHTO).

 Sacramento

 Interstate 80 Business (I-80 Bus.), called the Capital City Freeway in its entirety, is a business loop of I-80 through Sacramento.
 Unlike most business routes in California, it is state-maintained and assigned route numbers in the state highway system—part of US Route 50 (US 50) on its western half (5.64 mi) and unsigned State Route 51 (SR 51) on its eastern half (8.86 mi).
 The full road is a freeway and carried I-80 until 1981, when the signage and designation of I-80 was transferred to the Beltline Freeway, previously signed as I-880.
 At that time, AASHTO assigned the I-305 designation to the west half, which met Interstate Highway standards.
 However, Caltrans has never signed this number, put it on any road signs, or used it internally.
-(Note: The Federal Highway Administration (FHWA) lists unsigned I-305 as 6 mi, increased from 5.3 mi in 1999.
+(Note: The Federal Highway Administration (FHWA) lists unsigned I-305 as 6 mi, increased from 5.3 mi in 1999.)